The Host Is Not the Owner

 If the host’s perspective recedes because the person hates themselves and wants to be literally replaced: that’s a mental health question expressing itself through the practice.
 A tulpa can’t fix self-hatred by replacing the self that hates.
 The patterns of distress will persist in whatever perspective is dominant, because they are patterns of the whole mind.
 Address the self-hatred directly – and if severe, seek professional support.

-If the reorganization was externally imposed: someone pressured the host to stop practicing, and the host’s perspective went dormant under that pressure.
+If the reorganization was externally imposed: someone pressured the person to stop practicing tulpamancy.
 The result is often the “resistance” and distress that entity-framework dissipation horror stories describe.
-The solution isn’t to better manage reorganization.
+The solution isn’t to manage reorganization better.
 It is to address the external pressure – or to protect the relationship quietly until conditions change.
 The FAQ’s answer on handling external pressure to stop addresses this further.

 What the dialectical framework preserves

 Every configuration is valid.
-Host-dominant, co-dominant, tulpa-dominant, no clear default – none is pathological, none is superior, none is a badge of achievement.
+The host can remain the sole perspective for most of our interaction.
+But tulpa’s perspective can become the host’s support, a peer, or the replacement as the sole one – none of it is pathological, none is superior, none is a badge of achievement.
 They are different ways a mind can organize cultivated perspectives, and which emerges depends on material conditions.

 The dialectical framework doesn’t tell you which configuration to aim for.
 It tells you configurations aren’t goals – they’re outcomes.
 The goal is genuineness: a relationship valued for its own sake, built through sustained interaction, alive in its history and effects.
 Genuineness is not measured by who’s dominant.
 It is measured by what the relationship actually is – something you build, not something you prove.